Syllabus guide

 Can I browse the syllabus for free?

 Yes.
-The module list and free previews are available before unlocking full access.
+The module list and public lesson articles are open across the syllabus, with complete free modules available before buying full access.